BackofenLab/LocARNA_consensus_constraint/README.md

 and maps the constraints to the alignment positions to generate a consensus constraint to be used with RNAalifold.

-NOTE: requires a structure constraint FOR EACH aligned sequence!
+NOTE: requires a NESTED structure constraint FOR EACH aligned sequence!

 ## Parameters